sawwy/socket.io/frontend/README.md

 7. Backend: Users are currently stored in-memory in the backend.
 8. Backend: message history should be stored somewhere
 9. Remix library had some hydration issues with React 18.2.
 These were very bluntly side-stepped with a `cy.wait()`.
 For a real app, I would strongly reconsider using Remix in the first place or at least have a look on [remix-island](https://github.com/Xiphe/remix-island)
+10. Frontend styles for desktop experience.
+Would likely create separate components for the mobile web users to nail the ux on mobile.

 ### Structure